What Is It Called When You Bake a Cheesecake in Water? Unlock the Secret to Perfectly Creamy Desserts

 Why Cheesecakes Need Gentle Heat

 Cheesecakes are a unique dessert that requires careful attention to temperature.
 Unlike many cakes, cheesecakes need to bake at a low temperature to achieve the ideal creamy consistency.
-The key to a perfect cheesecake lies in applying even, gentle heat to the batter.
+The key to a perfect cheesecake is applying gentle heat to the batter.
 When a cheesecake is exposed to direct, intense heat, the outer edges may cook too quickly, while the center remains undercooked.
 This leads to cracks, a dry texture, and an uneven finish.

 What Is a Water Bath?